For Effective Employee Onboarding & Better Job Retention, Don’t Just Focus On Your Company

 Second, onboarding is also a chance to conduct any necessary training to fill in any gaps your new hire may lack.
 For example, all newly hired managers might undergo leadership training specific to your organization.
 In addition, it’s sometimes hard to hire for all the skills on your wish list.
 The employee onboarding process can be a good time to conduct key skills training.
 For example, maybe your new employee needs to learn an additional programming language to work effectively with your engineering team.

 Finally, your onboarding process is an opportunity to make your first impression count.
 Creating an employee-centric onboarding experience by showing that you care about your employee’s well being and development on Day 1.
 This will go a long way towards maximizing their satisfaction, productivity, and tenure at your company.
+Learn how 15Five’s employee engagement platform can be a solution for your business today.

 Courtney Bigony is Director of People Science at 15Five, continuous performance management software that includes weekly check-ins, objectives (OKR) tracking, peer recognition, 1-on-1s, and reviews.
 Courtney is also founder of The Deep Feedback Movement, where she provides actionable insights for People Teams based on the latest social science research.